FastFinTech/.github/profile/README.md

 # Career
  - 2019 - Present: **Adventure Dad**

-   I left day to day work at Apex Investing when my son was born to enjoy life with family as a dad.
-Residual income from Apex Investing has and continues to support this lifestyle.
+   I handed over day to day work at Apex Investing when my son was born to enjoy quality of life with family as a dad.

   - 2011 - 2019: **Cofounder and CTO, [Apex Investing](https://apexinvesting.com/)**